 “Approach it like you would if you were going into the office to interview,” agrees Meghan.
 “Do your routine.
 If that means printing out your resume and going over it or just taking notes on the company in general, do what you would normally do and treat it like you're sitting in front of them in person.
 And that also means dressing like you would for an interview.”

 Although you might be worried about speaking over someone at the wrong time, or that you might be interrupted, Meghan and advise that people to try to treat the interview just the same as an in-person chat.

 What’s perhaps more disorienting is starting the job from home, without ever having met the team in person or even seeing the office.

-Luckily, both Meghan has found that New York Life as a company, and their collegues, have gone the extra mile to help them.
-They both found the official HR onboarding a rewarding experience that introduced them not only to their own role, but to the company at large.
-And in both their teams, their superior has ensured that they’re introduced to everyone they need to know, and then some.
+Luckily, Meghan has found that New York Life as a company, and their colleagues, have gone the extra mile to help them.
+She found the official HR onboarding a rewarding experience that introduced them not only to their own role, but to the company at large.
+And in her team, their superior has ensured that they’re introduced to everyone they need to know, and then some.